storacha/ipni/README.md

 ## Single provider

 Encode an signed advertisement for a new batch of entries available from a single provider.

+Construct A Provider with a protocol, an array of addresses, and the peerID with signing keys.

+The `protocol` string should be one of

+- `bitswap` for _Bitswap datatransfer_ ([`0x0900`])
+- `graphsync` for _Filecoin graphsync datatransfer_ ([`0x0910`])
+- `http` for _HTTP IPFS Gateway trustless datatransfer_ ([`0x0920`])

+The `addresses` should be an array of `multiaddrs` that are providing the entries e.g. [`/dns4/dag.house/tcp/443/https`]

 You will need a mechanism for fetching the peerId and signing keys for your providers, e.g `createFromJSON` from [`@libp2p/peer-id-factory`](https://github.com/libp2p/js-libp2p-peer-id/tree/master/packages/libp2p-peer-id-factory#readme)

-Construct A Provider with the peerID and signing keys, and pass it to an Advertisement along with the entries CID, a context ID, and a CID for the previous batch of entries or `null` if this is the first advertisement in your chain.
+Pass the provider to an Advertisement along with the entries CID, a context ID, and a CID for the previous batch of entries or `null` if this is the first advertisement in your chain.

 Call `advertisement.signAndEncode()` to export a valid Advertisement ready for encoding as IPLD.